Israel-Molestina/weather-dashboard/README.md

 ## The Application

-Using the Open Weather API and the Luxon library, I've created an application that allows a user to input a city of their choice, and receive back the current and future weather predictions.
+Using the Open Weather API and the Luxon library, I've created an application that allows a user to input a city of their choice and receive back the current and future weather predictions.
 The application works as follows:

 * When a user searches for a city, they are presented with current and future weather conditions for that city, and the city is added to a search history,